britisharmy/convert_html_tags_to_django_static/README.md

 # Added ability to generate view methods based on html file names and make urls.py entries.

 - You can now generate view names and have url entries created for you to ensure you move even faster.

+# Added script to inject existing partials to your target file

+- Supposing you have `header.html` and `footer.html` already created, run `create_partials_includes_without_file_creation.py` to avoid repeating creating fresh html files.

 Cheers.